soham-samanta/MS-Enage-IBS/README.md

 </table> -->

 <img src="/static/logo.png" alt="IBS Logo" height="100px" width="100px">
-IBS is a Face Recognition Project which uses OpenCV and Deep Neural Networks in it's core. <br>
+- IBS is a Face Recognition Project which uses OpenCV and Deep Neural Networks in it's core. <br>
-Built with Django and support responsiveness, hence suitable for (Mobile, PC, Tablets) <br>
+- Built with Django and support responsiveness, hence suitable for (Mobile, PC, Tablets) <br>
-It includes ML models like logistic regression, support vector machines, random forest. <br>
+- It includes ML models like logistic regression, support vector machines, random forest. <br>
-Combination of all ML models done with Voting Classifier & combined all different detection and recognition models into a pipeline.
+- Combination of all ML models done with Voting Classifier <br>
+- Combined all different detection and recognition models into a pipeline.
 <br>

 ## Deployed Project Link: https://soham-engage-ibs.herokuapp.com/